projectsend/projectsend/README.md

 Your server needs to be configured with at least:

 * php 5.6 or newer (7.1 to be the minimum required version soon)
-* MySQL 5.0 or newer
+* MySQL 5.0 or newer(*)
 * apache 2.2
 * The following php extensions enabled on php.ini
   * php_pdo.dll
   * php_pdo_mysql.dll

+(*) If you are using version 8.x or newer, please set the authentication method of your database so it uses the MySQL native password.
+The default method (caching_sha2_password) will not work.
+Thanks to user jellevdbos for pointing this out.

 If possible, make sure to have php configured with: